yuriygdv/Getting-and-Cleaning-Data-Course-Project/README.md

 ```

 **STEP 4**
 In the previous steps, I've created three data frames including (1) for measurements on the 79 required variables (2) for activities with descriptive labels, and (3) for subject IDs.
-The three dataframes have already been labeled with descriptive varibale names, so in this step I am mersging the three data frames in one tidy dataframe called *tidy_data*:
+The three dataframes have already been labeled with descriptive varibale names, so in this step I am just merging the three data frames in one tidy dataframe called *tidy_data*:

 ```{r}
 tidy_data <- cbind(merged_subjects, descr_activity_names, merged_data_sub )
 ```

 **STEP 5**
 The final step requires to create an independent tidy data set with the average of each variable for each activity and each subject and save it in a .txt file.
+Using the **dplyr** functions **sort-by()** and **summarize()**, I sort the data by *SubjectID* and *Activity* and summarize all the variables by groups:

 ```{r}